 As a student in the Faculty of Business and Law, you can expect to participate in a range of teaching activities each week.
 This could include online classes and seminars and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

-- a Bachelor Degree, major or other qualification at a higher AQF level in any discipline plus three years relevant work experience (or part-time equivalent)
+- completion of a bachelor degree or higher in any discipline and at least two years' relevant work experience (or part-time equivalent)

 Fees and scholarships

 Learn more about fees and your options for paying.